Counseling Goals

 Temperament Therapy

-Temperament therapy is an evidence based therapy that is over 90% effective.
+Temperament therapy is an evidence-based therapy that is over 90% effective.
 It allows you to understand how God has made both of you as individuals.
-Understanding your spouse and yourself allows for grace.
-Through grace, you can utilize one another's strengths in order to work through your individual weaknesses.
+Understanding your spouse and yourself will enable grace.
+You can utilize one another's strengths to work through your weaknesses through grace.
 Read more

 “For you created my inmost being: you knit me together in my mother’s womb.
 I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well.” ~ Psalms 139:13 - 14